PeterLourens/kiwipiano/README.md

   * Admin login error

-  It shows error when a user tries to access the admin page.
+  There is a prompt message when a user tries to access the admin page.
   ![Admin loging error](media/readme-pics/admin_login_error.png)

 * ## Logout page